mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 The `PreviewCard.Positioner` element receives the following CSS variables, which can be used by `PreviewCard.Popup`:

 - `--anchor-width`: Specifies the width of the anchor element.
-You can use this to match the width of the Hover Card with its anchor.
+You can use this to match the width of the Preview Card with its anchor.
 - `--anchor-height`: Specifies the height of the anchor element.
-You can use this to match the height of the Hover Card with its anchor.
+You can use this to match the height of the Preview Card with its anchor.
 - `--available-width`: Specifies the available width of the popup before it overflows the viewport.
 - `--available-height`: Specifies the available height of the popup before it overflows the viewport.
 - `--transform-origin`: Specifies the origin of the popup element that represents the point of the anchor element's center.
 When animating scale, this allows it to correctly emanate from the center of the anchor.

 ### Large content

-If your Hover Card is large enough that it cannot fit inside the viewport (especially on small or narrow screens as on mobile devices), the `--available-width` and `--available-height` properties are useful to constrain its size to prevent it from overflowing.
+If your Preview Card is large enough that it cannot fit inside the viewport (especially on small or narrow screens as on mobile devices), the `--available-width` and `--available-height` properties are useful to constrain its size to prevent it from overflowing.

 ```css
 .PreviewCardPopup {